20 Jan 2025

 Leaves and other debris can build up in gutters, blocking downpipes during heavy rainfall.
 Overflowing water can damage your home’s foundations, tear gutters from roofs and lead to mould and structural damage.

 Prevent this happening by regularly cleaning out gutters.
-It’s also a chance to check for missing roof tiles or loose sheet cladding that could break away in high winds.
+It’s also a chance to check for missing roof tiles or loose cladding that could break away in high winds.

 2. Trim overhanging tree branches